kittynode/kittynode/packages/README.md

 Kittynode has two user facing apps:

-- A command line interface (CLI)
+- A command line interface (CLI).
-- A graphical user interface (GUI)
+- A graphical user interface (GUI).

 These user facing apps manage a kittynode through the core library.